Adoption of the 2021 IECC

 Pursuant to NRS 701.220, the Governor's Office of Energy (GOE) is required to adopt the most recently published version of the International Energy Conservation Code (IECC) on a triennial basis.
 Upon adoption by GOE, local municipalities shall follow suit and are authorized to adopt amendments and/or provisions which are more stringent then the standards published and adopted.

-(EV) ready appendices.
+GOE has adopted the 2021 IECC as published with additional optional Electric Vehicle (EV) ready appendices, effective July 28, 2021.
 These appendices will allow local municipalities to use nationally vetted provisions for the adoption of EV ready codes if the municipality chooses to do so.
-These provisions are optional not mandatory.
+The EV provisions are not mandatory.

 Energy Codes and Climate